raspberrypilearning/build-your-own-weather-station/en/step_7.md

 ## Wind speed

 A typical anemometer will have three arms with scoops on the end which "catch" the wind and cause the arms to spin.
-If you were to dismantle one of the common anemometers used by the original Oracle Weather station, you would find a small magnet attached to the underside.
+If you were to dismantle one of the anemometers used by the original Oracle Weather station, you would find a small magnet attached to the underside.

 https://www.argentdata.com/files/80422_datasheet.pdf